cafelton/pod5-to-kmer-signal/README.md

-You need to start with .pod5 current signal files and a basecalled .bam file that contains both the MD tag and the move table (Dorado --emit_moves).
+You need to start with .pod5 current signal files and a basecalled and sorted and indexed .bam file that contains both the MD tag and the move table (Dorado --emit_moves).

 This tool depends on and was inspired by squigalizer: https://github.com/hiruna72/squigualiser